 Mercy Center Burlingame intends to continue to be a place of calm, peace, and wellness during this time.

-Due to the close proximity to the Burlingame Sisters of Mercy Residence we are currently requiring that all guests be fully vaccinated before entering the campus buildings.
+Due to the close proximity to the Burlingame Sisters of Mercy Residence we are currently requiring that all guests be fully vaccinated and boosted per CDC guidelines before entering the campus buildings.

 Stay Home if you Have Symptoms:

 - Take care of yourself and others by staying home if you have a fever (99.5 degrees F or higher), shortness of breath, or other COVID-19 symptoms.

 Please come prepared to supply evidence of being fully vaccinated for COVID-19.